-Under the General Data Protection Regulation (the “GDPR”) in the event of a personal data breach the Coventry University Group (“the University”) must report the breach to the Information Commissioner’s Office (the “ICO”) without undue delay and in any event within 72 hours of becoming aware of the breach.
+Under the General Data Protection Regulation (the “GDPR”) in the event of a personal data breach the Coventry University Group (“the Group”) must report the breach to the Information Commissioner’s Office (the “ICO”) without undue delay and in any event within 72 hours of becoming aware of the breach.

 The threshold to determine whether an incident needs to be reported to the ICO depends on the risk it poses to the data subjects in question.
-Where there is a likelihood of a high risk to people’s rights and freedoms, the University will also need to report the breach to the data subjects who have been affected.
+Where there is a likelihood of a high risk to people’s rights and freedoms, the Group will also need to report the breach to the data subjects who have been affected.
 A high risk situation will include whether a data subject will potentially suffer a significant detrimental effect such as financial loss, discrimination or damage to reputation.

 What is a personal data breach?

 A personal data breach is defined in the GDPR as being “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.
 This is therefore wider than simply a loss of personal data and can include:

 - unauthorised access

 - loss of mobile devices, laptop or paper copies

 - sending personal data to the wrong person